MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-ionq.md

     QuantumRNG  5aa8ce7a-25d2-44db-bbc3-87e48a97249c  Waiting   ionq.qpu  2020-10-22T22:41:27.8855301+00:00
    ```

-The tables above show that your job has been submitted and is waiting for its turn to run.
+The table shows that your job has been submitted and is waiting for its turn to run.
 To check on the status, use the `az quantum job show` command, being sure to replace the `job-id` parameter with the ID output by the previous command, for example:

    ```azurecli
     az quantum job show -o table --job-id 5aa8ce7a-25d2-44db-bbc3-87e48a97249c